My greatest discovery was that a man must study underlying conditions, to size them so as to be able to anticipate probabilities. – Jesse Livermore

 To Sum Up

-Our Macro Risk Monitor (MRM) is currently showing a slow but consistent tightening of monetary policy, which has yet to translate into heightened volatility.
-Global growth expectations are slowing but PMIs are still above the 50 mark.
+Our Macro Risk Monitor (MRM) is currently showing a slow but consistent tightening of monetary policy.
+Global political developments are starting to put upward pressure on volatility and there is a sense of tension in equity markets.
+Global growth expectations are slowing also.

 About The Macro Risk Monitor